Cyrus Kingsbury: Other Choctaw missions in Indian Territory

 One source has claimed that Cyrus Kingsbury established Pine Ridge Mission in 1818, at a site 1 mile north of Doaksville, and that the mission became the Choctaw Female Seminary in 1842.

 Kingsbury has been credited with building the church in the Choctaw town of Boggy Depot in 1840.

 Civil War and the Choctaw Missions

 As political unrest increased throughout the country, officials of the various missionary groups realized that Indian Territory could easily divide over the issue of slavery.
 Missionaries alerted their sponsors that the major tribes were already redefining their loyalties.

 Honors

 Kingsbury was awarded an honorary Doctor of Divinity (D.D.) degree by Brown University in 1854.

 Death

 Cyrus Kingsbury died June 27, 1870.
-He was the only missionary still residing in the Choctaw Nation at that time.
-He was buried in the Boggy Depot cemetery, where his grave marker can still be seen.

 Legacy

 Cyrus Kingsbury's papers are in the Western History Collection at the University of Oklahoma library.
 A listing of the contents of the ten folders is available online.